J. V. Cunningham

-J. V. Cunningham was born in Cumberland, Maryland, on August 23, 1911, the son of working-class Irish parents.
+James Vincent Cunningham was born in Cumberland, Maryland, on August 23, 1911, the son of working-class Irish parents.
 His father, a railroad worker, moved the family to Billings, Montana, where Cunningham spent most of his childhood.
 Although he completed high school in 1927, his formal education was suspended for many years due to his father’s death and the ensuing financial difficulties.
-He worked as a messenger boy in the Denver Stock Exchange until he lost the job in the Crash of 1929; he then left home in search of work and began drifting from job to job across the southwestern states, frequently finding himself homeless and hungry.
+He worked as a messenger boy in the Denver Stock Exchange until he lost the job in the Crash of 1929; he then left home in search of work and began drifting from job to job across the Southwest, frequently finding himself homeless and hungry.
 After several years and several unsuccessful attempts at getting himself to college, Cunningham came into a windfall: Yvor Winters, the celebrated poet and critic, invited him to study at Stanford University.
-He attended Stanford for both undergraduate and graduate school, receiving his Ph.D. in 1945.
+Cunningham attended Stanford for both undergraduate and graduate school, receiving his PhD in 1945.

-Apart from a short stint teaching mathematics to Air Force pilots during World War II, Cunningham spent the rest of his working life as a teacher in numerous universities across the country, among them the University of Chicago, the University of Hawaii, Harvard University, the University of Virginia, and Washington University.
-In 1953 he began teaching at Brandeis University, where he worked until his retirement in 1980.
+In addition to a short stint teaching mathematics to U.S. Air Force pilots during World War II, Cunningham worked as an instructor at numerous universities across the country, among them the University of Chicago, the University of Hawaii, Harvard University, the University of Virginia, and Washington University.
+In 1953, he began teaching at Brandeis University, where he worked until his retirement in 1980.